 - The research will be conducted internationally or at non-UM sites

 - An amendment or incident report reveals new findings that require additional oversight

 - The investigator has had previous serious non-compliance or a pattern of non-serious non-compliance

-- Terminate the project once it ends, or when personal identifiers are removed from the data/biospecimens and all codes and keys are destroyed.
+- Remind the study team of their responsibility to submit amendments for project changes, report adverse effects and other incidents (AEs/ORIOs), and to terminate the project once it ends, or when personal identifiers are removed from the data/biospecimens and all codes and keys are destroyed.

-A new Termination Report submission option in the HUM workspace will allow the Principal Investigator (PI) or Faculty Advisor (for studies where a student serves as the PI) to close projects upon completion of the research.
+A Termination Report submission option in the HUM workspace allows the Principal Investigator (PI) or Faculty Advisor (for studies where a student serves as the PI) to close projects upon completion of the research.